In the fall of 2012, the communication department will revamp its structure to reflect new needs in today’s media landscape.

 Two courses for this emphasis are Political Communication and Narrative Performance.
 Narrative Performance will also form part of the drama minor’s curriculum.

-“It’s an exciting time – it’s a transformation,” said Smith.
+“It’s an exciting time – it’s a transformation,” Smith said.

 The department will also be utilizing a new convergence newsroom to replace the old office for the Threefold Advocate.
 The newsroom will be called The Triangle and is currently under construction in LRC 121.